 Sea lice are parasites that have lived in BC's coastal waters for thousands of years.
 Farmed fish are free of sea lice when they enter the ocean but can pick them up in the marine environment.

-The species of sea lice that most affects wild and farmed salmon is called L. salmonis.
+The species of sea lice that predominantly infects wild and farmed salmon is called L. salmonis.

-Sea lice generally do not harm adult fish, but can harm small juvenile salmon.
+Sea lice generally do not harm adult Pacific salmon, but can harm small juvenile salmon.